sundaresancg/Signing_Detector/README.md

 SignClf_preprocessing:
 - Consists of frame generation from a video.
-- Augmentation, Resizing of images, Conversion of images to Black and White.
+- Augmentation, Resizing of images, Conversion of images to Black and White using OpenCV.
 - Generation of Absdiff images.

 SignClf_modelling: